 Generally, two categories of harassment exist.
-The first, "quid pro quo," may be defined as the demand for exchange of sexual favors in exchange for improvement or continuance in your working conditions and/or compensation.
+The first, "quid pro quo," may be defined as the demand for sexual favors in exchange for improvement or continuance in your working conditions and/or compensation.
 The second category, "hostile, intimidating, offensive working environment," can be described as a situation in which unwelcome sexual advances, requests for sexual favors, or verbal or other conduct creates an intimidating or offensive environment.
 Examples of a hostile, intimidating, and offensive working environment include, but are not limited to, pictures, cartoons, symbols, or items found to be offensive.
 An employee may have a claim of harassment even if he or she has not lost a job or other economic benefit.
-The law prohibits any form of protected basis harassment that impairs an employee's working ability or emotional wellbeing at work.